 ABOUT THE AUTHOR

 Scott Fields was born and reared in La Rue, a small village nestled in the farmlands of mid-Ohio.
 There he learned to appreciate small town life and country living.
 After graduating from Ohio University in 1970 with a degree in English Literature, he entered the field of retail management and for the next 30 years managed many stores in the Detroit, Michigan area.
 In 1996 Scott acted on his lifelong dream of being a writer by writing his first short stories.
 Within two years, he had four published and then began work on All Those Years Ago.
 Scott and his wife, Deb, now live in Mansfield, Ohio.
 Their children, Sara, Angela, Michael, and Matt are still living in the Detroit area.
 Scott has always considered writing to be his hobby.
-Over the years, he has written five novels and nine screenplays, and has nearly a dozen more projects either started or in outline form.
+Over the years, he has written numerous great novels before he came one of our clients, and many thereafter followed, plus a volume and compilation of short stories, and nine screenplays, and has nearly a dozen more projects either started or in outline form.
 He often laments that “there’s so much to write, and so little time to do it in.”

 A Candid Interview with the Author: